amd/HPCTrainingExamples/OmniperfExamples/3-RegisterOccupancyLimit/README.md

 yAx time: 70 ms
 ```

-Our runtime seems fairly similar with or without the `assert`, but we should also check that omniperf reports that our limiters remain gone:
+Our runtime seems fairly similar with or without the `assert`, but we should also check that omniperf reports that our limiters are gone:

 ```
 omniperf profile -n solution --no-roof -- ./solution.exe